ovh/docs/pages/cloud/dedicated/partitioning_ovh/guide.en-gb.md

 Customer input data related to partitioning might be too specific to be checked by the the [OVHcloud API](https://api.ovh.com/) and therefore require **pre-processing**.
 The drawback is that customers are notified later during the [OS installation](https://docs.ovh.com/gb/en/dedicated/getting-started-dedicated-server/) process.

-> [!primary]
->Within the [OVHcloud Control Panel](https://www.ovh.com/manager/#/dedicated/configuration), this is visible on the progress bar
+Within the [OVHcloud Control Panel](https://www.ovh.com/manager/#/dedicated/configuration), this is visible on the progress bar
->From the [OVHcloud API](https://api.ovh.com/), this status can be obtained with the following API call:
+From the [OVHcloud API](https://api.ovh.com/), this status can be obtained with the following API call:

 > [!api]
 >
 > @api {GET} /dedicated/server/{serviceName}/install/status